ReplicatAudio/ra-rack-modules/doc-user/ra-lerper.md

   - **±5V**: internal ±10 V mapped onto −5…+5 V.
   - **0–1V**: internal ±10 V mapped onto 0–1 V.

+The A/B/C/D knob hover tooltips show their value scaled to the currently selected output mode, matching the CV output.

 ## Screen
 - The square screen has a point at each corner representing the four targets (A top-left, B top-right, C bottom-left, D bottom-right).
 - A dot shows the current output position, gliding toward the active target at rate T.